growdigital/forestgarden.wales/content/status/190106-tomatillo.md

 imageAlt: Tomatilloes, one in paper husk, on chopping board
 ---

 Not exactly #ForestGarden but still impressed with plentiful #[tomatillo](http://www.realseeds.co.uk/physalis.html) harvest from polytunnel.
-Have roasted them, now trying to oven-dry them at 70°C. Like a citrusy tomato, lovely on pizza.
+Have roasted them previously, now trying to oven-dry them at 70°C. Like a citrusy tomato, lovely on pizza.

 Also impressed that tomatillo plants pretty robust.
 A -3°C frost and one of the plants is still hanging on.
 I think with some insulation, they could last through winter.
 Either that, or a [solar heated forest garden greenhouse](https://www.agroforestry.co.uk/product/fg-greenhouse-course/)!